 body requires an assessment of clay preparation prior to use.
 Petrographic analysis can reveal how the inclusions arrived in the clay.
-Rocks with angular crushing, were introduced to the clay remove fragments above a certain size.
+Rocks with angular edges, resulting from intentional can determine the origin of clays. crushing, were introduced to the clay body, especially if they were sifted to the rocks and minerals before pointremove fragments above a certain size.
 People could sift raw materials through a basket or a piece of leather with slits cut into it.
 Grog fragments, rounded or angular, were always an intentional additive.
 Organic materials can fall into clay, but large quantities of seeds or dung were a deliberate addition.
-Potters sometimes removed the rocks added specific inclusions which were often smaller and thought to benefit the manufacture, firing, or performance of a pot.
+Potters sometimes removed the rocks that were native to the clay before they the chemical elements through X-ray added specific inclusions which were often smaller and thought to benefit the manufacture, firing, or performance of a pot.
 The elimination of rocks or minerals native to the clay can be achieved by dry sifting or by slaking in water.
 When raw clay is poured into a vat of water the rocks sink to the bottom and the fine clay particles rise to the top.
 Beneath the clay slurry the accumulated layer of rocks can be discarded.
 The process can be repeated to remove even smaller rock fragments but requires large quantities of water.